makayo/Secure-Internal-Chatbot-Design/README.md

 ### Requirements:

-- Compliance with GDPR, HIPAA, SOC2, etc.
+- Compliance with HIPAA, FERPA, etc.
 - Protection for Intellectual Property
 - Run on internal, in-house infrastructure
 - Provide articulate and helpful responses based on approved knowledge